apache/openwhisk/docs/about.md

 In this particular case, our action doesn’t take any parameters (the function’s parameter definition is an empty list), thus we assume we haven’t set any default parameters and haven’t sent any specific parameters to the action, making for the most trivial case from this point-of-view.

-### Who’s there to invoke the action: Consul
+### Who’s there to invoke the action: Load Balancer

-The Controller (or more specifically the load balancing part of it) has everything in place now to actually get your code running.
-It needs to know who’s available to do so though. **Consul**, a service discovery, is used to keep track of the executors available in the system by checking their health status continuously.
+The Load Balancer, which is part of the Controller, has a global view of the executors available in the system by checking their health status continuously.
 Those executors are called **Invokers**.

-The Controller, now knowing which Invokers are available, chooses one of them to invoke the action requested.
+The Load Balancer, knowing which Invokers are available, chooses one of them to invoke the action requested.

-Let’s assume for this case, that the system has 3 Invokers available, Invoker 0 to 2, and that the Controller chose *Invoker 2* to invoke the action at hand.

 ### Please form a line: Kafka